Sealing and Insulating Rim Joists

 - Apply a vapor barrier to the interior side of the insulation

 Fortunately, all of the rim joist insulation steps above can be achieved in one easy solution.
 Just apply closed cell spray foam over this entire area.
 Be sure to cover all the seams to air seal and coat the band joist with 1-2 inches of foam.
-Closed cell foam also creates a moisture barrier and helps prevent condensation.
+In addition to insulating rim joists, closed cell foam also creates a moisture barrier and helps prevent condensation.

 (Cross section view of a rim joist after being sealed and insulated with spray foam.)